Francis W. Moore Jr.: Politics

 Moore was elected as mayor of Houston in 1838.
 The second mayor of Houston established the first municipal police force.
 Using both the mayor's office and the printing press, he protested the practice of dueling and attempted to mediate disputes in order to prevent duels.

 Geologist

-Despite his opinion of Moore's reporting, in 1860 Sam Houston–now Governor of Texas–appointed Moore the State Geologist.
+Despite his opinion of Moore's reporting, in 1860 Sam Houston–now Governor of Texas–appointed Moore the State Geologist, replacing Benjamin F. Shumard.

 Personal life

 Moore wedded Elizabeth Mofat Wood in 1840, whom he had known in Bath, New York.
 The Moores had nine children.

 Death and legacy

-Moore died in Duluth, Minnesota on September 1, 1864.
-He is enterred in Brooklyn, New York at Green-Wood Cemetery.
+Moore died in Duluth, Minnesota, on September 1, 1864.
+He is interred in Brooklyn, New York, at Green-Wood Cemetery.